hatamiarash7/Docker-dnsmasq/README.md

 ## Usage

-- Open <http://localhost:8080> to see web UI
+- Open <http://localhost:8080> to see web UI.
-- If the `53` port is busy with other services like `systemd`, you should stop them.
+- If the port `53` is busy with other services like `systemd`, you should stop them.
-- Use your Docker's host ip to set your DNS server on other devices in your network
+- Use your Docker's host ip to set your DNS server on other devices in your network.
-- You can use your `/etc/hosts` file as a volume. dnsmasq will respect that.
+- You can use your `/etc/hosts` file as a Docker volume. dnsmasq will respect that.

 ---